-The Hidden Gardens has been designed to reflect the legacy of this historic site as well as the ever-changing character and needs of the local area.
-The north to south borders echo the layout of the site when it was a tree nursery in the 1800s, whilst the retained tramlines and the chimney reflect its industrial past.
-A number of artworks are integrated into the overall design, for example the Xylotheque, a library of wooden books detailing native Scottish trees.
+Description: Celebrating its 20 years anniversary in 2023, the multi-award winning Gardens have been designed to reflect the legacy of this historic site as well as the ever-changing character and needs of the local area.
+The north to south borders echo the layout of the site when it was a nursery in the 1800s, supplying trees and shrubs to major gardens in Scotland, whilst the retained tramlines and the chimney reflect its industrial past.
+A number of artworks are integrated into the overall design, for example Alec Finlay’s Xylotheque, a library of wooden books detailing 17 native Scottish trees.
 The Hidden Gardens is an independent charity offering learning and social activities and opportunities for the whole community to participate in its development.
-It is a calm, green space where you can relax away from the busy city streets: take a walk around the formal lawn; brush past the aromatic herb border; admire the white wall border with its herbaceous plantings and espalier fruit trees; stroll through the wildlife area; connect with nature in the woodland glade; and enjoy the naturalistic planting of the grassy meadow.
+It is a calm, green space where you can relax away from the busy city streets: take a meditative walk along the square route path around the formal lawn; brush past the aromatic herb border; admire the white wall border with its herbaceous plantings and espalier fruit trees; stroll through the wildlife area; connect with nature in the woodland glade; and enjoy the naturalistic planting of the grassy or wild flower meadows or buy some young plants propagated here.
+Volunteer-led guided tours are available to book during most of the year, for free.